Overseas Study (Exchange)

 There are various overseas experiences available, most of which can be completed in your summer or winter break.
 Each type of short program may have a different application process e.g. for AIM Overseas courses, you are required to apply directly to that organisation.
 Please research the short programs to make sure you follow the correct application procedure.

-The Global Learning website is a good place to start for general information.
+The Study Overseas website is a good place to start for general information.

 Please choose courses that are relevant to the rules of your program.
 If you are unsure which types of courses you have left to study, you can request a study plan from the Faculty office.